Estate Planning, Probate, Guardianship & Elder Law

 Your Family.
 Our Purpose.

-We also provide our traditional estate plan clients with:
+We also help our traditional estate plan clients with the following:

 • Health care surrogate designation is another form of advance medical directive wherein you appoint someone to make health care decisions for you when you become unable to make them for yourself.